kirillzyusko/react-native-keyboard-controller/docs/docs/recipes/jest-testing-guide.md

 ## Test case example

-A sample of test case is shown below:
+A sample of test case is shown below.
+For more test cases please see [this](https://github.com/kirillzyusko/react-native-keyboard-controller/tree/main/example/__tests__) link.

 ```tsx
 import '@testing-library/jest-native/extend-expect';